Check Out My New Book, The Sharing Economy: Making Money On Airbnb Without Owning Real Estate

 The Manager

-Franco Richard has been managing top fighters for the past couple of decades now.
-When he isn’t with his family or negotiating contracts, you will find him on the mats rolling with his clients.
+Franco has been managing top fighters for the past couple of decades now.
+If he isn’t with his family or negotiating contracts, you will find him on the mats, rolling with his clients.

 The Promoter